hackclub/hackclub/workshops/drum_pad/README.md

 # CSS:

-We will write CSS to add styling, which will make our drum pad look appealing Let's do that!
+We will style our drum pad with CSS, which will make our drum pad look visually appealing.

 Navigate to your `style.css` file and add the following code: